Lego Disney Princess: Villains Unite

 Lego Disney Princess: Villains Unite is a 2025 animated streaming television special based on both the Lego Disney toyline and Disney Princess franchise.
-It is a crossover between several characters featured in films produced by Walt Disney Animation Studios, and the second Lego special based on the franchise.
-The special is a sequel to Lego Disney Princess: The Castle Quest.
+It is a crossover between several characters featured in films produced by Walt Disney Animation Studios, and the second Lego special based on the franchise, preceded by Lego Disney Princess: The Castle Quest.

 Lego Disney Princess: Villains Unite focuses on Ariel, Tiana, Rapunzel, Moana and Snow White who face off against Gaston and his villain allies in their attempts to take over their kingdoms once again.
 The special was released on Disney+ on August 25, 2025.
+It was followed up by Lego Disney Princess: Magical Mayhem on August 21, 2026.

 Plot

-While on her way to the village marketplace, Snow White plans to get other fruits as she is still wary around apples after having previously eaten a poisoned apple.
-She is shocked upon the sight of Gaston's return where he now has Sir Hiss as his companion as he explains to him how he survived his encounter with Dragon Maleficent.
+While on her way to the village marketplace, Snow White is shocked upon the sight of Gaston's return where he now has Sir Hiss as his companion as he explains to him how he survived his encounter with Dragon Maleficent.
 Gaston has formed a team with Jafar, Ursula, and the Evil Queen to defeat the princesses and reclaim the castle from them following his previous defeat.

 Snow White returns to the castle and alerts them of Gaston's plan, to which Ariel, Tiana, Moana, and Rapunzel all decide that they will need extra help in saving the day.
-Upon being told by Snow White that the Evil Queen will not like it if she finds him with Snow White, the Magic Mirror helps them by summoning Cinderella, Aurora, and Belle to join the team.
+Upon being told by Snow White, the Magic Mirror helps them by summoning Cinderella, Aurora, and Belle to join the team.

 The princesses learn that Gaston has also called upon a "bog monster".
 While first frightened, the princesses are reminded to not give into fear by Snow White.
 The villains get into a disagreement over who will get the castle when the princesses attack and defeat the villains where Snow White gets over her weariness of apples to defeat the Evil Queen.
 It is then that the "bog monster" shows up, revealed to be Chernabog.
 His presence scares off the other villains except for Gaston and Sir Hiss.
 Tiana suggests that Gaston team up with them to save the day, but Chernabog ends up turning him into a pig as Gaston constantly fails to get Chernabog to work with him.
 Realizing that Chernabog only grows more powerful the stronger the night sky is, the eight princesses create a mock sunrise to turn him into a powerless bat that got dubbed "Chernabat".

 Recognizing the damages, everyone helps rebuild the village with additional help from the villagers.
 Sir Hiss tells Gaston that he likes his new look.
 The princesses find Aurora sleeping with "Chernabat".